© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 New Sedgwick gunpowder works, 580m north of Gate House is a scheduled monument protected by Historic England under reference 1018136.
 View the official record →

-New Sedgwick gunpowder works is a scheduled ancient monument located north of Gate House in Westmorland, representing the industrial heritage of gunpowder manufacture in northern England.
+New Sedgwick gunpowder works is a scheduled ancient monument located in Westmorland comprising the remains of an industrial site engaged in gunpowder manufacture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018136.

 New Sedgwick gunpowder works, 580m north of Gate House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018136.